Brightwater/Youtube-to-Google-Play-Music/README.md

   Simply download the folder and enable developer mode in chrome.
 Then just upload the extension.

 # For the server:
+  - Executable files.
+If you trust me and wish to just made the premade executable file then just run the file Youtube to GPM server --nosplash.exe.
+I also recommend placing this file in your startup directory as explained below.
+   - To have the server run on startup you can place a shortcut to it in the startup folder of windows (C:\ProgramData\Microsoft\Windows\Start         Menu\Programs\Startup).

+  - If you wish to create your own executable or just run the program through python follow this and the source file.
   - For the tool to always work, the server must be running in the background on your computer.
 To accomplish this I reccommend using the     pyinstaller tool https://www.pyinstaller.org/.
   - Once pyinstaller is installed in the python console run the command $ pyinstaller --noconsole --onefile "Youtube to GPM Server.py"
     This will allow the server to run in the background without having the console open at all times.
   - To have the server run on startup you can place a shortcut to it in the startup folder of windows (C:\ProgramData\Microsoft\Windows\Start         Menu\Programs\Startup).

 # For the engine (Youtube to GPM.py):
-  - This file requires the most configuration and has some helpful notes in the python file
-  - For the program to actually upload the file you will need to download the Google Chrome webdriver to be used with Selenium. https://chromedriver.chromium.org/downloads Once downloaded make sure it is either in your windows path or in the same directory as the main python files.
-  - You will then need to run the program once so you can configure a new Chrome Profile for the webdriver to use (If you configure it to   use your existing chrome profile it will not work while you have your normal Google Chrome open.
-  - Next you will need to find the chromedriver user profile located in C:/users/your name/AppData/Local/Google/Chrome/User Data/(profile) It should be in a separate folder than your normal Chrome.
-Place this path in the python file where it says to.
-  - While the webdriver is running and your profile is logged in to chrome you will need to visit the google play site and login with     your account.
-You will then also need to download the Google Play Music extension for chrome to be able to upload songs.
+  - Executable files.
+If you trust me and wish to just made the premade executable file then just run the file Youtube to GPM.exe.
   - You will also need to download the youtube-dl.exe for windows. https://ytdl-org.github.io/youtube-dl/download.html along with ffmpeg. https://www.ffmpeg.org/
   - Once downloaded make sure they are either in your windows path or in the same directory as the main python files.

+  - Once everything is configured double check the .exes are together along with the config file, ffmpeg, and youtube-dl in the same directory.
+Then it should be fully configured and ready to use!

+  -  If you wish to create your own executable or just run the program through python:
-  - You will probably also want to use pyinstaller for the main file.
+  - You will probably want to use pyinstaller for the main file.
 To do this put this command in the python console $ pyinstaller --onefile "Youtube to GPM.py"
-  - Once everything is configured double check the pyinstaller .exes are together along with the chromedriver, ffmpeg, and youtube-dl in the same directory.
-Then it should be fully configured and ready to use!